viniciusflv/svj/README.md

-# SVJ - CLI to optmize and convert SVGs to a JSON resource
+# SVJ - CLI to optimize and convert SVGs to a JSON resource

 ## Motivations